Marcopolo1975/Rock-Paper-Scissors-Lizard-Spock/README.md

 - ### First Time User
   - As a first time user I want to understand the Theory of the game, as the game is based on big bang theory.
-  - As a first time user I want to learn Game Ruls and be able to play the Game.
+  - As a first time user I want to learn Game Rules and be able to play the Game.

 - ### Returning user
   - As a returning user I want to increase my playability.